ResearchComputing/Documentation/docs/access/rmacc.md

 # RMACC Access to Summit

-_Note to existing RMACC account holders: As of September 1, 2022, Rocky Mountain Advanced Computing Consortium (RMACC) members are unable to use the XSEDE SSO Hub to log in to CURC systems.
-Users will instead use Open OnDemand to access RMACC Resources._
+_Note to existing account holders: As of September 1, 2022, Rocky Mountain Advanced Computing Consortium (RMACC) members are unable to use the XSEDE SSO Hub to log in to CURC systems.
+Users will instead use Open OnDemand to access RMACC resources._

 ### Requesting an RMACC Account on CURC Resources